kliu4/kliu4.github.io/_posts/2017-11-20-Machine-Learning.md

 ## Unsupervised machine learning

 giving the machine data and expect the machine return the correct answer.
 E.g., `alphago zero` uses unsupervised machine learning.

+Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
+We can derive structure from data where we don't necessarily know the effect of the variables.

+We can derive this structure by clustering the data based on relationships among the variables in the data.